 Action parameters may not have extern types.
 Action parameters that have no direction (e.g., port in the previous example) indicate "action data."
 All such parameters must appear at the end of the parameter list.
-When used in a match-action table (see Section 13.2.1.2), these parameters will be provided by the control plane.
+When used in a match-action table (see Section 13.2.1.2), these parameters will be provided by the table entries (e.g., as specified by the control plane, the default_action table property, or the const entries table property).